Mr. Rooter Plumbing of Calgary Change Location

+Is your kitchen sink clogged right now?
 Before diving into how to clear up your clogged kitchen sink and/or garbage disposal, it’s helpful to understand how your drain may have become blocked in the first place.

 Food and Debris Stuck in the Drain

 Since your kitchen is where you and your family are most likely to consume and throw away food, a lot of that waste gets trapped in the kitchen sink.
-Whether from rinsing dishes, preparing food over the sink or putting too much waste in your garburator, your kitchen sink will get clogged over time.
+Whether it's from rinsing dishes, preparing food over the sink or putting too much waste in your garburator, your kitchen sink will get clogged over time.
 There are actually certain foods that should not be put down the kitchen sink.
 These include:

 • Coffee grinds